St Helen's, Isles of Scilly: Flora

 In 1940 the highest land on St Helen's was covered in maritime heath with ling (Calluna vulgaris) and bell heather (Erica cinerea) which was destroyed by fires from incendiary bombs from German aircraft during World War II.
 There were further fires during the dry weather of 1949, and when J E Lousley surveyed the vegetation in 1957 the soil was only one or two inches deep, grey and with granite chips.
 The most abundant plant was buck's-horn plantain (Plantago coronopus) and English stonecrop (Sedum anglicum).
 The fires probably also affected the frequency and cover of the lichens and bryophytes.
 At the time of the publication of Lousley's flora (1971) the vegetation had still not reverted to heath and by 1987 Hottentot fig (Carpobrotus edulis) had spread over much of the area.
 By 2002 much of this plant had disappeared possibly because of salt spray, or because of unusually cold weather.
 At the last SSSI assessment in 2009, vegetation on the island including the heath was considered to be in ″a favourable condition″.
 Lousley found large areas of cliffs and rocks were also covered with Hottentot fig which is spread by gulls carrying the plant to their nests.
 It can then take root and spread over bare ground and vegetation.

 The lower lying ground to the south of the hill, has deeper soils with black humus and white sand grains.
-The flora is dominated by a tangle of bracken (Pteridium aquilinum) and bramble (Rubus ulmifolius) and is comparatively rich compared with many of the other islands; probably because St Helen's has less salt spay due to its comparatively sheltered position being surrounded by other islands.
+The flora is dominated by a tangle of bracken (Pteridium aquilinum) and bramble (Rubus ulmifolius) and is comparatively rich compared with many of the other islands; probably because St Helen's has less salt spray due to its comparatively sheltered position being surrounded by other islands.
 The long history of human settlement has also allowed for the establishment of additional species, either by human introduction, or by grazing which has helped to develop deeper soils on the lower ground.
 Around the pest house there is rank grassland and scrub with flowering plants such as hemlock (Conium maculatum), hogweed (Heracleum sphondylium) and good populations of balm-leaved figwort (Scrophularia scorodonia) which is spreading in one area.
 Unusually for a small Scillonian island there is also grey willow (Salix cinerea), wood spurge (Euphorbia amygdaloides) and small reed (Calamagrostis epigejos).
 In the past the areas around the buildings would have been cultivated or grazed and North reported the island was uncultivated during his visit in 1850.
 To allow access for visitors to the August church service, the tall vegetation is cut around the ruined buildings and on the path from the landing place.

 On the north-west side of the island there is an area of maritime grassland with abundant thrift (Armeria maritima), sea beet (Beta vulgaris subsp. maritima) and tree mallow (Lavatera arborea).
 Also on the north side and directly opposite Round Island, Issac North (1850) found a chasm richly covered in sea spleenwort (Asplenium marinum).